-The TANC wildfire risks and consequences summarized in the bowtie framework (Figure IV-2) also fall into one or more of these risk categories.
+The TANC wildfire risks and consequences summarized in the bowtie framework (Figure IV-2) also fall into one or more of these enterprise risk categories (Figure IV-3).
 TANC has initially prioritized these risks consistent with the intent of SB 901, CA Pub.
 Res.
 Code § 8387(a), which states that: